Br3nt53/aura/README.md

 # Launch the simulation
 ros2 launch aura_examples bringup.launch.py
 The Makefile provides several helpful commands for local development:

-make setup: Installs all dependencies.
+make setup: Installs all dependencies using uv.

 make test: Runs the pytest unit and integration tests.